Recidiviz/public-dashboard/spotlight-client/README.md

 ### Deploying to Staging

+All commits to `master` are automatically deployed to the staging environment by the `spotlight-staging` Github CI workflow, keeping staging up to date as pull requests are merged.
+(It thus bears mentioning that you should not merge anything to `master` that isn't immediately deployable!)

+You can also generate and deploy staging builds locally as needed.
 To generate a staging build, invoke the following yarn script: `yarn build-staging`.
 This will include the appropriate environment variables from `.env.development`.
 Each time this is run, the `/build` directory will be wiped clean.

 You should then test this locally by running `firebase serve`: it will run the staging build locally, pointed to the staging API backend.
 (Note that this means you will have to deploy the backend to staging first if your build requires unreleased backend features.)